jasmith188/ReadmeGenerator/readme2.md

 ## Tests
-in the terminal type npm test
+in your terminal run npm test